dognotdog/ptpwebcam/README.md

 ### System Requirements

-A compatible camera connected via USB to a Mac running OS X 10.12 through 10.15 (only 10.14 has been confirmed to work so far).
+A compatible camera connected via USB to a Mac running macOS / OS X 10.12 through 10.15.

 ### Binary Packages

-Download and install the binary package from the [PTP Webcam Homepage](https://ptpwebcam.org).
+Download and install the latest release from the [PTP Webcam Homepage](https://ptpwebcam.org).

 Installer packages for older releases are available from the [Releases page](https://github.com/dognotdog/ptpwebcam/releases) of this project.

+### Building from Source

+If you want to build from source, you need Xcode.
+You can build the project and the plugin should be automatically copied into `/Library/CoreMediaIO/Plug-Ins/DAL` to be available to the system.
+However, apps with _Library Validation_ enabled will need to have codesigning disabled to be able to access the plugin, see the **Known Issues** section below.

 ### Testing the Installation

-#### OS X 10.14

 Opening _Quicktime Player_ and creating a _New Movie Recording_ via `File -> New Movie Recording`, then selecting the camera source can be used to verify functionality.
 The camera needs to be plugged in and turned on, and it might take a few seconds to show up.

-#### OS X 10.15

-On OS X 10.15.6, _QuickTime Player_ has been reported to not show video, despite the camera being selectable.
-An alternative to test with is _Photo Booth_
+_Quicktime Player_ works because it has _Library Validation_ disabled out-of-the-box, unlike eg. _Photo Booth_, which has the capability to use different video sources, but is prevented from doing so because _Library Validation_ is enabled.

 #### What it should look like